Are you one of those women out there who thinks that you’ll get “too bulky” if you workout with weights? Don’t be.

 For my arms, I mostly use free weights, dumbbells.
 For my chest, I do a bench press.
-In case of my back, I do lat pulldowns.
+In the case of my back, I do lat pulldowns.
 And for my legs and lower body, I do squats.
-And as a more general, all around workout, I use my rower.
+And as a more general, all-around workout, I use my rower.

 Then you just have to determine the number of reps and sets.
 A good rule of thumb is to pick a weight level that makes you fatigued after you get up to your 12th rep. If you can do more than 12 reps easily at a certain weight, then it’s likely too easy.

 On the other hand, if you’re having trouble even doing five reps, it’s likely too heavy.
 So pick 12 reps as a good starting point.
 As for sets, I like to do four of each.
 So 48 reps of each exercise, then it’s on to the next one.

 Keep at this routine for a few weeks, and you’ll start to see results.